isar/isar/packages/isar/README.md

 ## Unit tests

-If you want to use Isar in unit tests or Dart code, call `await Isar.initializeIsarCore(download: true)` before using Isar in your tests.
+If you want to use Isar database in unit tests or Dart code, call `await Isar.initializeIsarCore(download: true)` before using Isar in your tests.

 Isar will automatically download the correct binary for your platform.
 You can also pass a `libraries` map to adjust the download location for each platform.